Date Joined: January 25, 2010

 Before I say anything, thank you.
 A big thanks to everyone who has swapped with me.
 The quality of people I have had the pleasure of interacting with is amazing.
 Thank you and may all your swaps net you hearts. ^__^

-Very random things I like in no real order: the wife, anything with an ancient history feel, mythology, Surrealism, comparative religion, Victorian scrap, British and Japanese folklore, kitsune, old maps, pumpkins, statuary, Peeps, stickers, images of raw meat, C9 Christmas lights, stationery, crabs, the Uffington White Horse, Takashi Murakami, conversation hearts, the Mahabharata, cheese, archaeology, pork, purple, honey, driving, cemeteries, Doctor Who, vacuuming, fonts, Liz Taylor, vintage Jell-O cookbooks, Cryptozoology, clouds, bellydancing, alchemy, holidays and observances (the older, the better), horses,
+Very random things I like in no real order: the wife, anything with an ancient history feel, mythology, Surrealism, comparative religion, Victorian scrap, British and Japanese folklore, kitsune, old maps, pumpkins, bees, statuary, Peeps, stickers, images of raw meat, C9 Christmas lights, stationery, Betty Page, crabs, the Uffington White Horse, Takashi Murakami, conversation hearts, the Mahabharata, cheese, archaeology, pork, purple, honey, driving, cemeteries, Doctor Who, vacuuming, fonts, Liz Taylor, vintage Jell-O cookbooks, Cryptozoology, clouds, Sailor Moon, bellydancing, alchemy, holidays and observances (the older, the better), horses, Mansai Nomura,

 I look forward to the day when people spell my name right. ^__^

-The basics are: I love papercraft (been doing decos for about 7 years.)
+The basics are: I love papercraft (been doing decos for about 10 years.)
 If there's paper involved, I'm totally there!
-And it's like an illness! lol@me I'll buy paper just to look at it.
+And it's like an illness! [email protected] I'll buy paper just to look at it.
 To possess it.
 It must be MINE!
 Bwahahahahahaaaa!

 (Themes I can't pass on: Anything historic, mythic, color related, involving quotes, Asian, holiday, literary, postage stamps and food)

 People have said for years I'm a good cook and frankly, I think anyone can be a good cook...you just have to pick good recipes, the rest is simply following directions.

 (My comfort food is forever Indian.
 All my friends share this fate.)